PdxCodeGuild/advjs-curriculum/week-6/chatroom5.md

 * create a header with a "log out" button.
 This header should appear in all main pages.
   * include the current user's username in the header next to the logout button
   * if they are not logged in, display a "log in" button instead
+* don't get the username by simply calling `prompt` like we did before.
+Instead, the username should come from the login form.

 ## Notes